nooman57554/nooman57554/README.md

 # Hi there

-I'm a dedicated computer science student.
-I am currently learning and seeking knowledge in coding and all things related to software development.
+I'm a dedicated computer science student. currently learning and seeking knowledge in coding and all things related to software development.
 I am focused on exploring new technologies and enhancing my skills to become a proficient programmer.

 ![](https://komarev.com/ghpvc/?username=nooman57554&color=green)